wirshingh/getorganelle-hydra-loop/README.md

 ### To Run the Job
 The user must provide two items to script for the job to run.

-1. SAMPLEDIR_TRM="path to trimmed reads"
+1. SAMPLEDIR_TRM="path to trimmed reads directory"

 After the '=' paste the full path to the trimmed reads directory.
-Leave the quotes.

-2. SAMPLEDIR_BASE="path to base sample directory, where the job file is."
+2. SAMPLEDIR_BASE="path to base project directory, where the job file is."

 After the '=' paste the full path to base directory.
 This directory is where the job file is located.
-Leave the quotes.
 The results will be located in this directory.

 After making the changes above, save the job file as 'getorganelle_loop.job' and submit it on hydra (qsub getorganelle_loop.job).